veeral-patel/knowledge-base/docs/CS 161/tls.md

 - TLS = Transport Layer Security (current)

 Caveat: TLS encrypts any TCP traffic, it sits on top of TCP.
 It's NOT only for HTTP

+Can use either RSA or Diffie-Hellman

+## End-to-end = strong protections
+- Attacker sniffs our network traffic on the wire.
+No problem, it's encrypted!
+- Attacker poisions our DNS cache, giving us the wrong IP address for the website.
+No problem, cert validation fails!
+- Attacker injects new traffic into our connection.
+No problem, receiver rejects it to failed integrity check!